NVIDIA/NeMo/README.md

 First of all, you might want to check the training configuration file in `conf/training/(model_type)/(model_size).yaml`.
 In this case it will be `conf/training/t5/220m.yaml`.
 In the configuration file, you can find all the options we support.
-We can find the parameters of our interests, in this case they will be
+You can find the parameters of your interests, in this case they will be
 ```yaml
 position_embedding_type: 'learned_absolute' # Position embedding type.
 Options ['learned_absolute', 'relative']
 relative_attention_num_buckets: 32 # Relative position number of buckets for computing the bias